Anishinaabemowin (Ojibwe) Language Course

 Your Contribution:

---->75% Discounted Rate for Indigenous Participants: Option to contribute a smaller amount (75% off regular) to support this course
+Indigenous Participants: FREE or option to contribute a smaller amount (75% off regular) to support this course

---->Group Discounts: 20% off for groups of 5 or more using this discount code at checkout: XKJS3VJC
+25% Group Discount: For groups of 5 or more using this code at checkout: XKJS3VJC

 Your course fee goes towards supporting our non-profit in covering the course costs, including ensuring that we compensate the course instructors adequately, and that we can continue to offer learning opportunities like these.
 These are offered free of charge for Indigenous participants as an acknowledgement that one should not have to pay for something that was stolen.